-- one skein of Cascade Yarns Ecological Wool, or about 165 yards of any bulky weight yarn of your choice
+- One skein of Cascade Yarns ecological wool, or about 165 yards of any bulky-weight yarn of your choice

-- one set of size 10.5 US (6.5 mm) circular knitting needles, 24 inches in length
+- One set of size 10.5 US (6.5 mm) circular knitting needles, 24 inches in length

-- stitch marker
+- Stitch marker

-- scissors and yarn needle
+- Scissors and yarn needle

 Making the Mobius

 To begin making your infinity scarf, cast on 130 stitches.
-Join in the round, making sure that there's a twist in the stitches somewhere, as pictured near the end of the needle on the left-hand side of the top picture.
+Join in the round, making sure that there's one full twist in the stitches before you connect the loop.
+Place a stitch marker to indicate the end of the round.

-Repeat the eyelet round.
+Repeat the eyelet round from step two.

 Wearing Your Mobius

-- wear it straight around your neck like a regular scarf, with the twist at the front or to one side
+- Wear it straight around your neck like a regular scarf, with the twist at the front or to one side.

-- wear it across your shoulders
+- Shimmy the knit down and wear it across your shoulders.